 - A privacy officer to locate personally identifiable information, as required by the EU General Data Protection Regulation (GDPR).

-- The compliance officer to assure compliance with the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework, the Health Information Portability and Accountability Act (HIPAA), and other security standards.
+- The compliance officer to assure compliance with the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework, the Health Information Portability and Accountability Act (HIPAA), or other security standards that might apply to your business.

-- Someone from the marketing team to discuss the information collected and stored.
+- Someone from the marketing team to discuss any customer information that’s collected and stored.

-- Someone from the product management team to assure product security throughout the development cycle.
+- Someone from the product management team to assure product security posture throughout the development cycle.

 - Human resources, to give insight into employee personally identifiable information.

-- A manager from each central business line to cover all data across the enterprise.
+- A manager from each central business line to cover all enterprise data and lead response initiatives.

 To understand the types of data your company collects, stores, and transmits, as well as the locations involved, ask these questions: